 Elasticsearch Service on Elastic Cloud now allows you to choose use case specific hardware profiles that match the way you want to use Elasticsearch.
 We currently offer four deployment profile options: I/O, compute, memory, and hot-warm.

 The I/O optimized profile provides a balance of compute, memory, and SSD-based storage that is suitable for general purpose workloads, or workloads with frequent write operations.
 The compute optimized profile is suitable for CPU-intensive workloads where more computing power is needed relative to storage.
 The memory optimized profile is ideal for memory-intensive operations, such as frequent aggregations, where more memory is needed relative to storage.
 And the hot-warm profile is a cost-effective solution for storing time-based logs, where indices are migrated from I/O optimized to lower cost storage optimized hardware as they age.

-When choosing a profile, the underlying AWS or GCP machine types and hardware specs are described, so you always know what you’re getting and what performance to expect.
+When choosing a profile, the underlying AWS, GCP, or Azure machine types and hardware specs are described, so you always know what you’re getting and what performance to expect.